U.S. Stock Focus: Bullish breakout seen in Citigroup

-Medium-term technical outlook on Citigroup (C) (Click to enlarge charts) Key technical elements Since its 27 June 2016 low of 38.31, Citigroup has been evolving […]
+Medium-term technical outlook on Citigroup (C) (Click to enlarge charts) Key technical elements Since its 27 June 2016 low of 38.31, Citigroup has […]

-Medium-term technical outlook on Citigroup (C) (Click to enlarge charts) Key technical elements Since its 27 June 2016 low of 38.31, Citigroup has been evolving […]
+Medium-term technical outlook on Citigroup (C) (Click to enlarge charts) Key technical elements Since its 27 June 2016 low of 38.31, Citigroup has […]

 Intermediate support: 61.40